Social model of disability: Social construction of disability

 Ideas surrounding disability stem from societal attitudes, often connected to who is deserving or undeserving, and deemed productive to society at any given time.
 For example, in the medieval period, a person's moral behavior established disability.
 Disability was a divine punishment or side effect of a moral failing; being physically or biologically different was not enough to be considered disabled.
-Only during the European Enlightenment did society change its definition of disability to be more related to biology.
+Only during the Age of Enlightenment did society change its definition of disability to be more related to biology.
 However, what most Western Europeans considered to be healthy determined the new biological definition of health.

 2000 Paralympics

-Since the invention of the television in the early 1900s, this medium has held a pervasive influence on public outlook on many aspects of society, disability being one of them.
-One example is how the 2000 Paralympics were televised, in contrast to the Olympics.
-The 2000 Sydney Paralympic Games, one of the biggest in history, was barely acknowledged by mainstream media prior to the event.
-The Sydney Paralympic organizers worked extensively to try to solicit coverage of the Games.
-For more than two years, they negotiated with Channel 7 to broadcast the competitions.
-Channel 7 proposed that if the Paralympics paid them $3 million in case of lack of advertising revenue, they would agree to broadcast the event.
-Eventually, the Australian Broadcasting Company (ABC) and Channel 7 announced they would be broadcasting the Games and Channel 7 would "complement" the coverage with a highlights package that ran daily on its pay-TV Channel.
-ABC also promised to broadcast at least 60 minutes of daily highlights.
-Later, ABC finally agreed to air a live broadcast of the opening and closing ceremonies.
-The opening and closing ceremonies were quite popular amongst viewers, watched by 2.5 million; however the rest of the games were not popular.
 While the Olympics were covered live throughout the entire event, the Paralympics were not seen as important enough for the same live coverage before the initial showing.
 By separating the Olympics and Paralympics, and thus indicating that one is less valuable than the other, disability is socially constructed.

 Applications

 Applying the social model of disability can change goals and care plans.
 For example, with the medical model of disability, the goal may be to help a child acquire typical abilities and to reduce impairment.
 With the social model, the goal may be to have a child be included in the normal life of the community, such as attending birthday parties and other social events, regardless of the level of function.
+In doing so would create a new norm associated with differently abled people as well as neurodiverse people as well.
+Allowing for this kind of diversity to be viewed as both valuable and desirable for society.
+As well, this could include designed spaces and aides that could assist disabled people through the context of universal design, which could help normalize disability through the creation of inclusive spaces.